No Escape (2015 film): Development

 In 2012, it was reported that Owen Wilson would star in an action film called The Coup, and the tone of the film was described as akin to Taken (2009), centering on an American family that moves to Southeast Asia and finds themselves "embroiled in a violent coup where rebels mercilessly attack the city."
 Later, during the Cannes Film Festival, it was reported that Pierce Brosnan had joined the project, with his role being a "mysterious and ultimately heroic government operative," a nod to his role as James Bond.
 John Erick Dowdle, known for several horror films, and who wrote the script with his brother, Drew Dowdle, was set to direct the film.
 The two brothers based the script on a near-miss of political upheaval when the Dowdle family were going on a trip to Thailand, in real life.
 John explains, "Right before we got to Thailand, a coup overthrew the prime minister.
-There’d been no previous warning.
+There'd been no previous warning.
 There was a feeling of anxiety in the air.
 So I started thinking about that.
 If it went badly, what would I do?"
 Michelle Monaghan had joined the cast, playing the wife of Wilson's character.

 In August 2013, it was reported that Bold Films would finance the film, replacing Crime Scene Pictures.
 Later that year, it was reported that Lake Bell had replaced Monaghan, and her character was said to be named Annie Dwyer, described as a beloved woman appearing to have the perfect family life.
 Principal photography began on October 31, 2013 in Thailand.
+After Thailand's military staged a coup in May 2014, the movie was retitled from "The Coup" to "No Escape".